Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 How can you get from Marrakech to Dades Gorge?

-If you're driving from Marrakech, it's approximately 320 kilometres to reach the start of Dades Gorge and the trip usually takes about 5 to 6 hours in a car.
-After leaving Marrakech, the road winds upwards through the Tizi n Tichka Pass where you’ll be treated to panoramic views across the Atlas Mountains.
+From Marrakech, the road winds upwards through the Tizi n Tichka Pass where you’ll be treated to panoramic views across the Atlas Mountains.
 After snaking along cliffside roads, you’ll eventually descend to the film studio city of Ouarzazate, which serves as a gateway to the ancient ksar of Ait Benhaddou.
 From Ouarzazate, it’s around two hours’ drive to Boumalne Dades.

 Can you reach Dades Gorge by public transport?

 If you don’t want to drive yourself and aren’t up for a tour, jump aboard a bus in Marrakech or Ouarzazate and get off in Boumalne Dades.
 From there, you can take a shared taxi into the gorge (they leave once full) and enjoy a stay at one of the family-run guesthouses in the area.
-Alternatively, there are several hotels in Boumalne Dades that operate 4x4 tours and guided hikes through the gorge that can easily be arranged on arrival.

 Is Dades Gorge worth visiting?